ProIntegritate/IOCs/README.md

 *The new files are called **iocs_V2_yyyy-mm-dd**, **V2** denoting that the new fields and format are in use*

-Lastet stuff can be found here: https://pastebin.com/u/Purplestuff
+Latest stuff can be found here: https://pastebin.com/u/Purplestuff